Ceremony (Silko novel): Versions and editions

-Ceremony was published in 1977, by Viking Press, as a hardcover first edition, the dust jacket featuring a photograph by Lee H. Marmon (the author's father) of a pueblo village along a cliff edge.
-The hardcover was reprinted in July, 1977, with an updated blurb on the rear DJ flap.
-Both hardcover editions are highly prized by book collectors.
-Ceremony was published as a mass market paperback in 1978 by New American Library under its Signet imprint with striking cover art of the protagonist Tayo in the foreground, an eagle rising behind him.
-Penguin issued the novel as a trade paperback in 1986, when Ceremony started to appear in college curricula.
-The College Board's Advanced Placement English program soon included Ceremony in its list of recommended works for high school AP literature classes, keeping the novel in demand.
-In 2006, Penguin re-released Ceremony in a deluxe 30th anniversary edition with a glorious blue cover, a single silver feather floating in the center.
+Ceremony was published in 1977 by Viking Press as a hardcover first edition.

+The dust jacket features a photograph taken by Silko’s father, Lee H. Marmon.

+It was reprinted in July 1977 with an updated blurb on the rear flap.
+Both editions are highly prized by book collectors.

+Ceremony was published as a mass market paperback in 1978 by New American Library under its Signet imprint with cover art of the protagonist Tayo in the foreground with an eagle rising behind him.

+Penguin issued the novel as a trade paperback in 1986 when Ceremony started to appear in college curricula.

+The College Board's Advanced Placement English program soon included Ceremony in its list of recommended works for high school AP literature classes.

+In 2006, Penguin re-released Ceremony in a deluxe 30th anniversary edition with a blue cover featuring a single silver feather floating in the center.
 This edition also featured a new introduction by Larry McMurtry, a Pulitzer Prize winning writer and Academy Award-winning screenwriter, as well as a new preface by the author.